hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-cribl-stream-containers-on-hpe-greenlake.md

 logstream-workergroup-1696441592   	  LoadBalancer   10.102.239.137  <pending> 	  10001:30942/TCP,9997:32609/TCP,10080:32174/TCP,10081:31898/TCP,5140:30771/TCP,8125:31937/TCP,9200:32134/TCP,8088:32016/TCP,10200:32528/TCP,10300:30836/TCP 5m35s
 ```

-Note, the names and IP addresses will differ from the above example.
+Note: the names and IP addresses will differ from the above example.
 To test that the deployment was successful, you can run the following command and log into your deployment using the localhost and port 9000:

 ```shell
 kubectl port-forward service/logstream-leader-1696441333 9000:9000 &